KhangBui999/Restaurant_Mobile_App/README.md

 </br>
 <h2>Notes</h2>

+* Using Android Studio 3.6 (may not work on Android Studio 3.5)
 * RecyclerView, CardView, ChipGroups, Chips, Animations & Transitions require dependencies
 * Animations and transitions do not work before Android 5 (Lollipop)
 * If error occurs, please check build.gradle to check if dependencies are installed